SmitH20/Snake/README.md

 # Snake game
-A project for subject, called TAMZ
+A project for subject, called TAMZ.
+This project was developed in 2016 by Miroslav Kovář, SmitH20.